UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/about.md

 In this class, we study the structure of linear equations from both very concrete and mildly abstract perspectives.
 We will develop tools that allow us to both gain a conceptual understanding of systems of linear equations and underpin robust computational tools.

-We will pay particular attention to linear algebra constructions that appear in quantum computing.
 Our pen, paper, and mental work will be supplemented with a working knowledge of [Sage](https://www.sagemath.org/).

 ## Prerequisites